-Where an existing building is to be replaced by a new building which has a floor area not exceeding the floor area of the existing building, and no change of use is proposed, no additional parking is required to be provided.
+Where an existing building is to be replaced by a new building which has a floor area not exceeding the floor area of the existing building, and no e.
+Renovation of Existing Buildings f.
+Extensions/Additions to Existing Development

 Notwithstanding the above, nothing in this plan requires the provision of additional parking in conjunction with the conversion of an existing approved office or business premises or a shop, to either a shop or a restaurant or cafe, within business zones of the Maitland City Centre (refer to Map)